tian2992/wordpress-nginx/README.md

 ### PHP configuration

-The php-fpm pool configuration is located in `global/php-pool.conf` and defaults PHP 7.1.
+The php-fpm pool configuration is located in `global/php-pool.conf` and defaults to PHP 7.1.
 It will need modified if your php-fpm pool service is running in a different location or is a different PHP version.

 ### Site configuration